DNA supercoil: Gene expression during cold shock

 Almost half of the genes of the bacterium E. coli that are repressed during cold shock are similarly repressed when Gyrase is blocked by the antibiotic Novobiocin.
 Moreover, during cold shocks, the density of nucleoids increases, and the protein gyrase and the nucleoid become colocalized (which is consistent with a reduction in DNA relaxation).
 This is evidence that the reduction of negative supercoiling of the DNA is one of the main mechanisms responsible for the blocking of transcription of half of the genes that conduct the cold shock transcriptional response program of bacteria.
 Based on this, a stochastic model of this process has been proposed.
-This model is illustrated in the figure, where reactions 1 represent transcription and its locking due to supercoiling.
+This model is illustrated in the figure, where reaction 1 represent transcription and its locking due to supercoiling.
 Meanwhile, reactions 2 to 4 model, respectively, translation, and RNA and protein degradation.

 Illustration of how cold shock affects the supercoiling state of the DNA, by blocking the activity of Gyrase.
 The signs ' − ' and '+' represent negative and positive supercoiling, respectively.
 Also shown is a stochastic model of gene expression during cold shock as a function of the global DNA supercoiling state.
 The transition from ON to OFF of the promoter (P) causes the locking of transcription (i.e. RNA production).
 When ON, the promoter can produce RNA, from which proteins can be produced.
 RNA and proteins are always subject to degradation or dilution due to cell division.